leodipaula/Party-Organizer/README.md

 # Party-Organizer
-A accessible and intuitive multi party's organizer
+A accessible and intuitive multi party's organizer in WhatsApp